 The motion sensor will keep the lights/fans on in most of our pods for a brief time after sensing motion.
 In the Solo V2.0 lights/fans stay on for 30 minutes past the last time it senses motion.
 If they are staying on all the time, we can help.

+Below you will find information for XL and Original pods and Solo V1 and V1.1 pods.
 We'll cover how to take a meter reading of your pod’s voltage, how to test the plunger switch, and how to test the motion sensor settings.
-If none of these troubleshooting tips work, we will need to test your Pod Control Device (PCD)— the “brain” of the pod that controls all the electrical components.
+If these troubleshooting tips don't work, we will need to test your Pod Control Device (PCD)— the “brain” of the pod that controls all the electrical components.

 Take a meter reading